 A0..A3 = 4 analog inputs

-But you can also use the software WITHOUT the PCF8591T chip and, for example, access sensors via the network.
+But even WITHOUT the PCF8591T chip, you can use the software and, for example, access sensors over the network.

-You can find the software in GitHub: https://github.com/opensprinklershop/OpenSprinkler-Firmware
+You can find the software on GitHub: https://github.com/opensprinklershop/OpenSprinkler-Firmware

-Important: Activate Raspberry Pi I2C interface, e.g. like this described
+Important: Activate the Raspberry Pi I2C interface, for example as described here described

 sudo apt-get install build-essential